equalitie/ouisync/doc/design/design.md

 In addition, OuiSync strives to fulfill its requirements in a user-friendly and accessible way, providing end-user tools ready to be used in the main mobile and desktop platforms.
 All protocols are open and software is released under Free/Libre and Open Source Software licenses.

+# Usage scenarios

+## Backup device

+In this case, Alice has an encrypted smartphone that she uses to read work documents and take pictures of her journeys.
+She travels a lot and she worries that she might lose the phone and thus the files in it, but she does not want to reveal her files to untrusted third parties.
+Sitting in a drawer at home she also has an old Raspberry Pi that she used to watch videos on her TV.

+So she uses OuiSync to create two *folders* in her phone: one with *Documents* and another with *Voyage pictures*.
+She also connects the Pi (whose SD card has much unused space) permanently to the router, installs OuiSync and creates one *safe* for each folder in the phone.
+The Pi has no storage encryption but it is not a risk to Alice since OuiSync safes only see encrypted data and have no access to file data nor metadata.

+TODO: diagram

+## File sharing

+## Backed-up file sharing

+## Conflict resolution

 # Content

 Content.